-- Work-study and the university will pay 100% of the student's wages up to the dollar limit of their awards (e.g., \$3,000 per academic year); - The typical work-study award will allow the student research assistant to work approximately 100 hours in the fall semester and 100 hours in the spring semester. - If you wish to continue to pay the student for additional work (and their schedule permits), the faculty member/department would be responsible for 100% of the wages and would need to make the relevant payroll arrangements. - Students cannot exceed 20 hours per week (40 hours per pay period) during the academic semesters.
+- Work-study and the university will pay 100% of students' wages up to the dollar limit of their awards (e.g., \$3,000 per academic year); - The typical work-study award will allow the student research assistant to work approximately 90 hours in the fall semester and 90 hours in the spring semester.
+This is an average of 6 hours per week over the course of a 15-week semester. - If you wish to continue to pay the student for additional work (and their schedule permits), the faculty member/department would be responsible for 100% of the wages and would need to make the relevant payroll arrangements. - Students cannot exceed 20 hours per week (40 hours per pay period) during the academic semesters.
 During academic breaks, students may not exceed 40 hours per week as this could result in a student exceeding their award amount.
-For full information on work schedules, please refer to UConn's Employment Guide for student employees. - Federal Work-Study is awarded to a relatively small group of undergraduate students, so faculty may not find students with specific skills or advanced qualifications.
+For full information on work schedules, please refer to UConn's Employment Guide for student employees. - NOTE: Federal Work-Study is awarded to a relatively small group of undergraduate students, so faculty may not find students with specific skills or advanced qualifications.